silen72/BusDashboard/documentation/dashboard/dashboard.md

 ## Buttons

-On the Dashboard are nine different types of Buttons.
+On the Dashboard there are nine different types of buttons.

 ### Type one: "Kippschalter 1"